seyfig/3DMotionPlanning/writeup_report.md

 ![Quad Image](./misc/enroute.png)

 ---
+TODO:STEPS FROM COMMITS
+3D
+VOXEL MAP, action x 24?
+up do not work

 # Required Steps for a Passing Submission:
 1. Load the 2.5D map in the colliders.csv file describing the environment.